Three diverse women in scrubs looking at spine model held by female doctor

 Employ time management tactics

 Time is of the essence in medical school.
 Unfortunately, many students juggle a lot of tasks, from classes to internships to constant reviews.
 And for the most part, they never seem to have enough time.
 With that said, time management is key!
-Try some of the following techniques to get your work done in an efficient manner:
+Try some of the following techniques to get your work done more efficiently:

 • Eisenhower Decision Matrix: Prioritize your tasks by deciding what to handle first and last based on order of urgency and importance.